alkindli/IA-and-ISO---phone-operating-systems/README.md

 Running these on mainstream Android hardware is usually possible (e.g., some older Nexus, OnePlus, Sony Xperia) but hardware support is very limited, especially for calls/camera/modem.
 ⚡ What About 100% Open Source (No Blobs at All)?

     Reality: It’s nearly impossible today.
-All phones with cellular modems require some proprietary firmware (for regulatory reasons).
+All phones with cellular modems require some proprietary firmware just like ya typing plus copy (for regulatory reasons).

     Closest you get: PinePhone/Librem 5 run almost everything open except the modem (which is isolated), and some drivers (Wi-Fi/BT/camera may need “blobs”).